crunchy-devops/wicket-tmcad/README.md

-# Point3D Implementation
+# Point3D and PointCloud Implementation

-A memory-efficient, immutable 3D point implementation in Java with comprehensive test coverage.
+A memory-efficient, immutable 3D point implementation in Java with comprehensive test coverage, including a PointCloud class for geometric operations.

 ## Features